mizrael/davidguida.net/src/_posts/2020-08-09-blazor-gamedev-part-8-keyboard-control-animations.md

 You can check it out <a href="https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example7/" target="_blank" rel="noreferrer noopener">in your browser here</a>.
 Use left/right arrows to control the player.

-So let&#8217;s start.
+So let's start.
 The first step, as we did in <a href="https://www.davidguida.net/blazor-gamedev-part-6-mouse-input/" target="_blank" rel="noreferrer noopener">Example 6</a>, is to update our <a href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example7/wwwroot/index.html" target="_blank" rel="noreferrer noopener">index.html </a>and add the listeners for keyboard events down/up:

 <pre class="EnlighterJSRAW" data-enlighter-language="js" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">window.game.canvas.onkeydown = (e) => {
     game.instance.invokeMethodAsync('OnKeyDown', e.keyCode);